YozoraXCII/Docs-Test/docs/pmm/install/installation.md

 Plex Meta Manager is compatible with Python 3.7 through 3.11.
 Later versions may function but are untested.

+???+ tip

     These are high-level steps which assume the user has knowledge of python and pip, and the general ability to troubleshoot issues.
 For a detailed step-by-step walkthrough, refer to the [Local Walkthrough](guides/local) guide.

 1. Clone or [download and unzip](https://github.com/meisnate12/Plex-Meta-Manager/archive/refs/heads/master.zip) the repo.